10 Ways to Conquer Sugar Cravings

 2. Drink More Water

 Sometimes, sweet cravings are just a sign of dehydration.
-Before you reach for sugar in liquid form, drink a glass of water and wait a few minutes to see what happens.
+Before you reach for sugar (whether in the form of cakes, chocolates, or in liquid form), drink a glass of water.
+Wait a few minutes to see what happens.
 You might just find the desire passes right on by.

 3. Eat Sweet Vegetables